dominik-meissner/amazonpay-alexa-utils/README.md

   .send();
 ```

-## Amazon Pay Address API
+## Amazon Pay Buyer Address API

 Amazon Pay offers access to different buyer data via the Amazon Pay payment objects.
 Sometimes, this is too late in the flow to personalize the experience.
-The Amazon Pay address API was introduced to circumvent this situation.
+The Amazon Pay Buyer Address API was introduced to circumvent this situation.
 Retrieve the default shipping address of the current buyer via a simple GET request.

 Please check for accepted Amazon Pay permissions first.
 ```javascript